COVID-19 facts and advice

 Can I get a refund if I am not able to come to KTH due to the COVID-19 outbreak?

 Yes.
 Due to the COVID-19 outbreak KTH has temporarily revised the rules regarding tuition fee reimbursement for newly admitted students.
-If you wish to withdraw from your studies and you have already paid your tuition fee, you will receive a reimbursement if you apply for a refund before the start of the semester (24 August).
+If you wish to withdraw from your studies and you have already paid your tuition fee, you will receive a reimbursement if you apply for a refund before 7 September, provided that you have not yet registered and started your studies.
 More information on tuition fee reimbursement .

 If I pay the tuition fee and register for studies but then need to return home due to the COVID-19 outbreak, can I get a refund?